samuel/go-thrift/README.md

 * Unsigned types aren't supported.
 Thrift only has signed types.
 Could encode/decode unsigned types as their signed counterparts, but I decided against that for now.
+* []byte get encoded/decoded as a string because the Thrift binary type is the same as string on the wire.